mimisasouvanh/apidocs/v1.0/resources/thumbnailset.md

 # thumbnailSet resource type

-The ThumbnailSet type is a keyed collection of [Thumbnail](thumbnail.md) objects.
+The **thumbnailSet** type is a keyed collection of [thumbnail](thumbnail.md) objects.
 It is used to represent a set of thumbnails associated with a single file on OneDrive.

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",